Valentino30/FI_BRO_APP/README.md

 # FI BRO
 Wanna get rich?
-You need data?
+You need data.
 You need data?
 You need FI BRO.
 Sold it.